Comprehensive Library of Variational LSE Solvers: Framework Components and Usage

 \subsection{Modes of Loading System Matrix}

 One integral part of the routine is encoding the system matrix as unitary operations.
-While there is considerable research effort on the synthesis of circuits given an unitary, we approach this topic from a more abstracted view.
+While there is research effort on the synthesis of circuits given an unitary~\cite{Rietsch_2024}, we approach this topic from a more abstracted view.
 Our framework allows to provide the decomposition of the system matrix in three different modes: \begin{itemize} \item A \texttt{circuit} implementing each unitary $A_k$.
 This allows to integrate custom unitary synthesis techniques. \item Explicit \texttt{unitary} representations of $A_k$.
 This internally employs circuit synthesis tools from \texttt{PennyLane}. \item A \texttt{pauli} decomposition $A=\sum_{k} c_k \bigotimes_{i}P_i$, with $P_i \in \left\{ I, X, Y, Z \right\}$.
-This potentially leads to more terms, but simplifies the internally realized implementation of controlled versions of $A_k$. \end{itemize} Additionally, one can use a direct evaluation of the loss function described in~\cref{subsec:other_evaluation} by only providing the potentially non-unitary \texttt{matrix} $A$.
+This potentially leads to more terms, but simplifies the internally realized implementation of controlled versions of $A_k$. \end{itemize} Additionally, one can employ direct evaluation of the loss function described in~\cref{subsec:other_evaluation} by only providing the potentially non-unitary \texttt{matrix} $A$.
+However, this only is feasible in simulation, as it sidesteps the unitary decomposition following~\cref{eq:unitary_decomposition}.